cloudposse/github-commenter/README.md

 | delete-comment-regex  | GITHUB_DELETE_COMMENT_REGEX  | Regex to find previous comments to delete before creating the new comment.
 Supported for comment types `commit`, `pr-file`, `issue` and `pr` |

-__NOTE__: The module accepts the text of the comment from the command-line argument `comment`, from the ENV variable `GITHUB_COMMENT`, or from the standard input.
+__NOTE__: The utility accepts the text of the comment from the command-line argument `comment`, from the ENV variable `GITHUB_COMMENT`, or from the standard input.
 Command-line argument takes precedence over ENV var, and ENV var takes precedence over standard input.
-Accepting comments from `stdin` allows using Unix pipes to send the output from another program as the input to the module:
+Accepting comments from `stdin` allows using Unix pipes to send the output from another program as the input to the tool:

 ```sh
     cat comment.txt | github-commenter ...